-Backlinks are arguably the most important ranking factor, and that contributes to the general sense of uncertainty that surrounds the managing of backlinks.
+When it comes to building a strong website, backlinks are one of the most important factors.
+However, that contributes to the general sense of uncertainty that surrounds the managing of backlinks.
 Forget the discussion over the ethics of acquiring backlinks – what about getting rid of them?
 Should the average SEO be concerned with disavowing links?

 Unlike some other topics, Google has been quite forthcoming on their backlink disavowal views and its place in your search engine optimization toolbox.
 Let’s examine why you might want to disavow a link and how to do it.